Pasta, Angels, Family & Grandma Gina.

 3. ‘go play on the freeway’

 The refrigerator to me was something to go look in at someone else’s house.
 That is how I learned about food, by looking in other peoples fridges and lunch boxes to see what they ate like.
 It took me years to get over just casually opening and looking inside of someones fridge.
+Sometimes I still do.

 On special Saturday mornings as a kid I used to make a can of Spaghettios or Franco American Macaroni with cheese sauce as a treat.

 One of the places I would wander over to visit was the house of the Italian family down the street.
-They had 3 older girls and a boy my age and they always had food.
+They had 3 older girls and a boy my age and they always had food on the stove.
 Their kitchen was the best.
-Something was always out on the table or on the stove top, warmed and ready to be eaten.
-Homemade pastas, sauces, pizzas, rapini and as we got older everything with onions in it so our lungs would stay healthier.
-This Italian mother even made liver taste good with thin slices and loads of onions.
+Homemade pastas, sauces, pizzas, rapini and as we got older their mother made everything with red onions so our lungs would stay healthier.
+This Italian mother even made liver taste good.
+She used thin slices of liver and loads of onions.

 When we would go back east to visit their Italian relatives I would be blown away that every Italian kitchen was the same, warm and full of food.
 We couldn’t go anywhere without eating a plate of food and sipping some homemade wine.
 By the third or fourth visit you’d be pretty full but the hosts would get offended if you didn’t eat their food and thought you liked the other family better so you had to eat, drink and be merry.
-It was great.
+It was great and nothing but love.

-When I went to visit the youthful home of my buddies father in Italy I was blown away at the genuine love, hospitality and meals shared with me.
+When I went to visit the youthful home of my Italian buddies father in Italy I was blown away at the genuine love, hospitality and meals shared with me.

-This love of family and food has never left me and recently I began preparing homemade pasta noodles after a lesson from my friends father’s sister, Aunt Mary, whom I’ve known since I was in 5th grade.
+I am forever grateful and extremely thankful.
+This love of family and sharing food has never left me.
+Recently I began preparing homemade pasta noodles after lessons from my friends uncle’s wife, Aunt Mary, whom I’ve known since I was in 5th grade.
 I’m now 56 years old.
-In researching how to make a better noodle I was directed to Youtube and discovered the next best thing since beer was created.
-The name of this Angel is Grandma Gina Petitti.
-She has a food channel that you must see.
+In researching how to make a better noodle I was directed to YouTube and discovered the next best thing since beer was created.
+The name of this Youtube Angel is Grandma Gina Petitti.

 Grandma Gina is precious and I instantly fell in love with her.
 She speaks just like everyone in my buddies family and reminds me of the best of my childhood.
 If you are still reading this then you must go to visit Gina https://www.youtube.com/c/BuonAPetitti/videos and see for yourself.